asdf-community/asdf-direnv/README.md

 This `asdf-direnv` plugin lets you install `direnv` and also provides a tiny script to integrate both.
-Allowing `direnv` to manage any variables exposed by asdf tools, primarily the PATH environment, but also any other variable exposed by your plugin (eg, MIX_HOME exposed by the asdf-elixir plugin).
+Allowing `direnv` to manage any variables exposed by asdf tools, primarily the PATH environment, but also any other variable exposed by your plugin (e.g. MIX_HOME exposed by the asdf-elixir plugin).

 This way, running `node` will not invoke the asdf-shim but the _real_ asdf-managed executable in PATH.
 Which will improve speed since version